ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

-In the current threat model, servers participating in the protocol have no insight into the activities of clients except that they have uploaded input into a Prio aggregation, meaning that clients could covertly leak a user's data into some other channel which compromises privacy and anonymity.
+In the current threat model, servers participating in the protocol have no insight into the activities of clients except that they have uploaded input into a Prio aggregation, meaning that clients could covertly leak a user's data into some other channel which compromises privacy.
 If we introduce the notion of a trusted computing base which can attest to the properties or activities of a client, then users and aggregators can be assured that their private data only goes into Prio.
 For instance, clients could use the trusted computing base to attest to software measurements over reproducible builds, or a trusted operating system could attest to the client's network activity, allowing external observers to be confident that no data is being exfiltrated.

 #### Trusted anonymizing and authenticating proxy

-While the input shares transmitted by clients to aggregators reveal nothing about the original input, the aggregator can still learn a lot from received messages (for instance, source IP or HTTP user agent), which weakens anonymity.
+While the input shares transmitted by clients to aggregators reveal nothing about the original input, the aggregator can still learn auxiliary information received messages (for instance, source IP or HTTP user agent), which can identify participating clients or permit some attacks on robustness.
 This is worse if client authentication used, since incoming messages would be bound to a cryptographic identity.
 Deployments could include a trusted anonymizing proxy, which would be responsible for receiving input shares from clients, stripping any identifying information from them (including client authentication) and forwarding them to aggregators.
 There should still be a confidential and authenticated channel from the client to the aggregator to ensure that no actor besides the aggregator may decrypt the input shares.

 #### Multiple protocol runs